 If you are having side effects from radiation treatment, discuss them with your cancer care team.

-It is important to know that smoking increases the side effects from radiation.
+It is important to know that smoking increases the side effects from radiation and can make treatment less effective.
 If you smoke, you should stop.